ThomasQuinnKelly/bip-reference-person/local-dev/swa/README.md

 Steps:
 1. [Register with SwA](https://wiki.mobilehealth.va.gov/display/OISSWA/How+to+open+an+NSD+ticket+to+register+a+VA+application) if you have not already registered the application.
-2. Create a release on the Jenkins server - assumption is that the project is release-ready, e.g. meets sonar requirements, Fortify SCA is clean (code fixed, suppressions done).
+2. Create a release on the Jenkins server - assumption is that the project is release-ready, e.g. meets sonar requirements, Fortify FPR is clean (code fixed, suppressions done).
 3. Open a bash terminal
 	* Change to the local-dev/swa directory in your project
 		```bash